parhamDm/cdn_code_challenge/README.md

 composer install
 php artisan migrate
 ```
-this commands install required packages and the create database tables. the you can use following command to deploy
+this commands install required packages and the create database tables. then you can use following command to deploy
-laravel using php built in webserver
+laravel using php built-in webserver
 ```
 php artisan serve
 ```
-Finally, in order to enables sms listener queue use following command
+Finally, in order to enable sms listener queue, use following command
 ```
 php artisan queue:listen
 ```